martinfrancois/siusdata-to-postgres-adapter/README.md

 - **PostgreSQL Database**: Access to a PostgreSQL database version 15 or higher where the data will be stored.
 - **SIUSData Setup with Dongle attached to SIUS scoring system**: The system that generates the CSV files with shooting data.
 - **Pushbullet Account** (optional): If you want to receive error notifications on your phone or computer.
+- **Gotify Server and App Token** (optional): If you prefer to receive notifications through your Gotify instance.

 ## Which Version Should You Use?